 Women who develop pregnancy complications, or do not receive proper prenatal care or pregnancy nutrition are at a high risk of giving birth to premature babies.
 Additionally, exposure to drugs, smoking, alcohol, etc. can also make a woman’s baby have a low birth weight.

-To know about the factors that influence the ideal weight of a baby, click here.
+To know about the causes of low birth weight of a baby, click here.

 How Can a Low Birth Weight Affect the Baby?